-AdoptUSKids AdoptUSKids is a federally-funded project dedicated to raising public awareness of adoption and promoting adoption of children from foster care.
-It operates under a cooperative agreement with the Children’s Bureau, United States Department of Health and Human Services.
+AdoptUSKids: AdoptUSKids is a federally funded project dedicated to raising public awareness of adoption and promoting adoption of children from foster care.
+It operates under a cooperative agreement with the Children’s Bureau, U.S. Department of Health and Human Services.
 The project recruits and connects foster and adoptive families with waiting children throughout the United States.

-Association of Administrators of the Interstate Compact on the Placement of Children (AAICPC) The AAICPC promulgates rules and regulations to carry out more effectively the terms and provisions of the Interstate Compact on the Placement of Children (ICPC), a legal agreement among all states, the District of Columbia, and the United States Virgin Islands that coordinates the placement of children across state lines.
+Association of Administrators of the Interstate Compact on the Placement of Children: The AAICPC promulgates rules and regulations to carry out more effectively the terms and provisions of the Interstate Compact on the Placement of Children, a legal agreement among all states, the District of Columbia and the U.S. Virgin Islands that coordinates the placement of children across state lines.

-Defense Finance and Accounting Service (DFAS) Adoption Reimbursement Program The DFAS website provides an overview of the Department of Defense (DoD) Adoption Reimbursement Program, along with requirements, procedures, and a description of qualifying expenses.
+Defense Finance and Accounting Service Adoption Reimbursement Program: The DFAS website provides an overview of the Department of Defense Adoption Reimbursement Program, along with requirements, procedures and a description of qualifying expenses.

-Department of State Office of Children's Issues The Office of Children's Issues formulates, develops, and coordinates policies and programs and provides direction to Foreign Service posts on international adoption.
+Department of State Office of Children's Issues: The Office of Children's Issues formulates, develops and coordinates policies and programs and provides direction to U.S. Foreign Service posts on international adoption.

 New Parent Support Program

 BabySigns: Baby Signs® is a research-based program that teaches infants and toddlers to use simple, easy-to-do gestures to communicate what they need, what they see and even what they feel with their parents and caregivers.